dendosan/video-transcode/README.md

 # converter

-An AWS Lambda written in python that is triggered when new files are created in the AWS bucket called "originalvideos".
+An AWS Lambda written in python that is triggered when new files are created in the AWS bucket called `originalvideos`.
-Once triggered, ffmpeg is used to generate various formats of the mp4 and places these new videos in AWS bucket called "modifiedvideos".
+Once triggered, ffmpeg is used to generate various formats of the mp4 and places these new videos in AWS bucket called `modifiedvideos`.